maxtoroq/DbExtensions/docs/api/DbExtensions/SqlSet/Count_2.md

 SqlSet.Count Method (String, Object[])
 ======================================
-Gets the number of elements in the set that matches the *predicate*.
+Returns a number that represents how many elements in the set satisfy a condition.

 **Namespace:** [DbExtensions][1]
 **Assembly:** DbExtensions (in DbExtensions.dll)